Guaranteed Functional Tensor Singular Value Decomposition: Introduction

 Here, $a_l\in \mathbb{R}^{p_1}$, $b_l\in \mathbb{R}^{p_2}$ are singular vectors of tabular modes; $\xi_l: \cT\to \mathbb{R}$ is the singular function, which corresponds to the eigenfunction in functional PCA; $\bcZ$ is the remainder term of the rank-$r$ CP decomposition of $\bcY$.
 We assume the observed data $\widetilde{\bcY}$ to be $\bcY$ measured over a discrete grid $\{s_k\}_{k=1}^n \subset \cT$ with observational noise, i.e.,

 Without loss of generality, we assume that $\mathcal{T} = [0,1]$ throughout the paper.

 The proposed model setting is flexible and adaptive.
-For example, in the scenario of multivariate functional data analysis, different from many existing literature on (multivariate) functional PCA~\citep{di2009multilevel,happ2018multivariate,wang2020low}, which assumed the samples are i.i.d. distributed and try to estimate the covariance function, our model allows significant heterogeneity among samples (which is characterized by the singular vector of the sample mode).
-In the scenario of dynamic network, to model the temporal connectivity dynamics, one can assume the latent factors for all $p_1$ vertices $Z = [\sqrt{\lambda_1}a_1,\ldots,\sqrt{\lambda_r}a_r]$ are time-invariant, and the similarity (connectivity probability) matrix at time $s_k$ can be modeled as a weighted inner product: $Z\Lambda_{s_k} Z^\top$, where the weight matrix $\Lambda_{s_k} = \diag\left(\xi_1(s_k),\ldots,\xi_r(s_k)\right)$.
+For example, in the scenario of multivariate functional data analysis, different from many existing literature on (multivariate) functional PCA~\citep{happ2018multivariate,wang2020low}, which assumed the samples are i.i.d. distributed and try to estimate the covariance function, our model allows significant heterogeneity among samples (which is characterized by the singular vector of the sample mode).
+In the scenario of dynamic network, to model the temporal connectivity dynamics, one can assume the $r$ latent factors for all vertices $Z = [\sqrt{\lambda_1}a_1,\ldots,\sqrt{\lambda_r}a_r]$ are time-invariant, and the similarity (connectivity probability) matrix at time $s_k$ can be modeled as a weighted inner product: $Z\Lambda_{s_k} Z^\top$, where the weight matrix $\Lambda_{s_k} = \diag\left(\xi_1(s_k),\ldots,\xi_r(s_k)\right)$.
 The model can be reduced to the regular symmetric CP decomposition with $a_i = b_i$.
-The readers are referred to surveys on multilayer network in \cite{goldenberg2009survey,kivela2014multilayer}.
-Additional applications that can be formatted under this framework include (hyper)imaging analysis~\citep{zhang2020denoising}, online recommendation system~\citep{bi2018multilayer}, etc.
+Additional applications that can be formatted under this framework include (hyper)imaging analysis, online recommendation system, etc.

 Departing from the existing literature, the proposed framework FTSVD can provide important new insights to the analysis of data tensors with both tabular and functional modes.
 Firstly, through the lens of functional tensor SVD, we can describe the trend of all variables $\bcX_{ij\cdot}$ over time using only a small set of nonparametric singular functions $\xi_l(t)$.
 Such low-dimensional representation of the functional mode is more interpretable than high-dimensional ones and may cast light on the driving factors behind the trend of variables.
 Secondly, the singular vectors $a_l$ and $b_l$ provide a low-dimensional depiction of the information in the tabular modes, which can be used to improve the efficiency and interpretability of subsequent analysis such as clustering, classification, and regression.